 Adult World

 Chances are you’ve never heard of this movie, but if you’re a writer you have to watch it.
-This smart, indie dark comedy is the perfect encapsulation of the post-college millenial experience for writers.
+This smart, indie dark comedy is the perfect encapsulation of the post-college millennial experience for writers.
 Emma Roberts plays Amy, a recent college grad who is convinced she is destined to be a famous poet.
 Entering the real world she realizes no only is success harder to find that she expected, but making money is a challenge as well.
 Her parents push her to get a job and she ends up working at a sex shop (hence the title).
-She also meets her favorite poet (played by John Cussack) and tries to convince him to mentor her, which teaches her more than she expected.
+She also meets her favorite poet (played by John Cusack) and tries to convince him to mentor her, which teaches her more than she expected.

 Throughout the movie, the somewhat naive Amy meets her fair share of adult challenges as she tries to figure out her place in the world and how to be successful in her writing career.
 Aspiring writers and old pros alike will enjoy this funny and even moving film.
 Check out the trailer below: